 THE SISTERS SERVANTS OF THE VISITATION

 The Congregation of the Sister Servants of the Visitation is an international missionary congregation, founded in 1978 by Mother Vincenza Minet in Assisi, Italy.
 It is a young congregation, and at present serving on five continents: Europe, South America, Asia, Africa, and Oceania.
 The Charism of the congregation is to renew the visit of Our Lord to the humanity, today, in the spirit of Magnificat; to live and transmit to others, like Mary, the joy of salvation to all and to serve, with particular care, the most vulnerable and the most needy.
-Where the SSVFI Congregation is present, the SSV Sisters commit their lives to caring assistance for the sick, special needs children, and impoverished individuals and families whom God brings to their door.
-There are sixteen SSV missions in the poorest areas of the world.
+Where the SSV Congregation is present, the SSV Sisters commit their lives to caring assistance for the sick, special needs children, and impoverished individuals and families whom God brings to their door.
+There are fourteen SSV missions in the poorest areas of the world.
 Guardians of the Visitation in the United States supports the SSV missions worldwide with a particular focus on the needs of the Kenya and the Philippines missions.